So you’re super excited to get into making crafts with resin.

 To warm the resin you can submerge it into a bowl full of warm, not hot, water.
 Or place it a couple feet from a heater on low for a couple minutes.

-Warming the resin, and not the hardener, allows the resin to mix better with the hardener.
-And, I’ve noticed from experience, a warmer room results in less bubbles, too.
+I’ve also noticed from experience, a warmer room results in less bubbles, too (which makes summer a great time to make resin jewelry).
 It probably helps the resin mixture to be more viscous, which makes the de-gassing process more effective.

 De-gassing is simply when the air bubbles rise to the top and begin to pop on their own.